mohanish11/Sotifydl/README.md

 Open ```config.js``` and substitute in your Spotify client id and client secret, as well as your Youtube API Key.

 You can specify the directory you wish to download the playlist to in ```config.js```.
-For example, ```directory : '~/Music/'```.
 If the directory is not specified, spodl will download the playlist to the spodl directory.

 After this you can then run ```spodl spotify_account_name spotify_playlist_id```